24/7 Emergency · CROOKED CREEK, IN(317) 342-7736

 Our Promise

-We make three commitments to every Crooked Creek homeowner who calls.
-First, emergency response within 2 hours, dispatched day or night, never a wait until morning.
-Second, every job is led by an IICRC certified technician trained to the S500 standard, with the same crew handling mitigation through reconstruction.
-Third, a free on site inspection before any work begins, and full coordination with your insurance carrier if you have an active claim so the scope and documentation line up with how adjusters review losses.
+Three commitments to Crooked Creek homeowners.
+First, fast emergency response dispatched day or night through our 24 7 line, because every hour without extraction expands the damage.
+Second, IICRC certified technicians working to the S500 standard, with documentation that holds up when your adjuster reviews the file.
+Third, a free on site inspection before any work begins, and full insurance coordination if you have an active claim, so you know the scope and the path forward before equipment goes in.

 Why Crooked Creek Chooses Us